MatyilaSango/sm-waether-api/README.md

 /weather/xxxxx - get wather of the city or town you want.
 /weather/id/xxxxx - get weather by id.
 0 being to day's date, 1 following day, and so on.

-# Deployed version
+# Deployed on vercel
-Link to the api: [https://sm-weather-api.herokuapp.com/](https://sm-weather-api.herokuapp.com/)
+Link to the api: [https://sm-waether-api.vercel.app/](https://sm-waether-api.vercel.app/)